+Learning how to test glow plugs is easy – anyone can do it!
+First, disconnect the wires from each of your glow plugs.
+Then, hook the clip of your 12 volt test light to the battery POSITIVE terminal.
+Touch the probe of your test light to the terminal of the glow plug itself (NOT the wiring harness!).
+Any glow plugs that does not light the test light is bad.
 Alternate methods – Use an ohmmeter – (Again, disconnect all wires from each glow plug to prevent parallel paths.)
 Measure resistance between ground the terminal of each glow plug.
 Any glow plug that indicates infinity or more than a few ohms is bad.
 Use an ammeter – measure the current draw of each plug individually – using this method, you can catch glow plugs with slightly low current draw that are starting to fail.

 Sure!
 If you can change spark plugs, glow plugs should be no sweat!
 Disconnect the wire, thread out the old plug, and thread the new one in!
 A little anti-sieze compound on the threads is a good idea.
 Be careful not to break the plug off.
 Remember, they are hollow like a spark plug – don't over-torque them – just snug them up.
 You can buy online factory service info for your vehicle at www.Alldatadiy.com if you need step-by step details.